Is it OK to put a treadmill in the garage?

 Garages typically have a ceiling height ranging from 7 feet to 9 feet (for taller two-car garages).
-If your treadmill is light enough, you should be able to move it around by hand; however, if your treadmill is too heavy or bulky, consider having a friend help you or hiring movers with an appropriate-sized vehicle for the job.
+If your treadmill is light enough, you should be able to move it by hand; however, if your treadmill is too heavy or bulky, consider having a friend help you or hire movers with an appropriate-sized vehicle for the job.

 How do I turn my garage into a gym?